RajDoesStuff/Quick_and_dirty_roleplay_bot/README.md

-# quick and dirty bot for role playing on discord!
+# quick and dirty bot for role playing for discord!
 ## basic bot intended to aid discord role playing groups

 Planned features: